 Sending messages from JavaScript to C#

-// The window.vuplex object gets created when the page starts loading,
+// The window.vuplex object is added milliseconds after the page finishes loading,

-// You can skip this step if you're sending a message after the page has loaded.
+// if it exists first.
+You can skip this step if you're sending a message long after the page has loaded.

 if (window.vuplex) {